Jewelry Blog

 Georgian Kings of the Georgian Era

 His reign was memorable for many things.
 Whilst on the throne, George III presided over many wars and conflicts across the empire.
 By the time he reached the age of 60, he was beset with blindness and long periods of mental illness.
 Despite this, he was immensely popular amongst his subjects.
-Eventually, in 1810, George III accepted he could no longer lead the country effectively, and his son became Prince Regent, to rule until his father’s death.
-Prince George, who would become George IV was not a popular man, and many resented him claiming the throne.
+Eventually, in 1810, George III accepted he could no longer lead the country effectively, and his son became Prince Regent.
+Prince George, who would become George IV, was not popular, and many resented him claiming the throne.

-George IV reigned for 19 years in total, 10 as Prince Regent and 10 as King.
+George IV reigned for 19 years, 10 as Prince Regent and 10 as King.
 With his death in 1830 came the end of the Georgian era.

-Many continue the Georgian Era until 1837 with the death of King William IV.
+Important Note: Many consider the Georgian Era until 1837, when King William IV died.

 Genuine Georgian Earrings in Box

-Because the period lasted so long, there were several style changes during that time.
-These are the Baroque, Rococo and Neoclassical periods.
+Because the period lasted so long, three style changes occurred: Baroque, Rococo, and Neoclassical.

-All three of the design styles in the Georgian era suffered similar problems with the availability of precious metals and gemstones.
+All three design styles in the Georgian era suffered similar problems with the availability of precious metals and gemstones.
 At the time, the world was still very much beset with conflict.
-This meant that being that there was a lack of raw materials, many existing pieces of jewelry were re-appropriated to pay for the wars.
+This meant that, given that there was a lack of raw materials, many existing pieces of jewelry were re-appropriated to pay for the wars.
 This is especially true towards the end of the 18th century and into the early 19th.

 Baroque jewelry came into fashion as a result of the reign of the French Emperor, Louis XIV.
 Louis demanded that people at court show their wealth in material terms, sewn into their clothing when they visited him.
 This caused something of a race to the bottom in that subtlety and finesse quickly changed to opulence and vulgarity.
 Mountains of metal and gemstones became common, and the trend for bolder jewelry made its way across the English Channel.
 Fortunately, designs were somewhat more subtle than the French courtier’s efforts.
 The pieces were, however, still far bigger and more colorful than anything known previously.